 PMAR-MASE: Supporting operations centres off East Africa

-The PMAR-MASE project is aimed at capacity building for maritime security and counter-piracy in the Eastern and Southern African / Indian Ocean (ESA-IO) region.
+The PMAR-MASE project aimed at capacity building for maritime security and counter-piracy in the Eastern and Southern African / Indian Ocean (ESA-IO) region.
 It focuses on familiarisation with Maritime Situational Awareness.
-It will provide the ship traffic picture off East Africa, in real-time and as monthly statistics, for one year to two operational centres: the Regional Maritime Rescue Coordination Centre (RMRCC) of the Kenya Maritime Authority (KMA) in Mombasa, Kenya; and the Anti-Piracy Unit of the Indian Ocean Commission (IOC) in the Seychelles.
-The ship traffic picture will be mostly based on automatic ship reporting data from the AIS and LRIT systems, complemented by imagery from earth observation satellites.
-The project will run for 15 months, between July 2014 and October 2015.
+It provides the ship traffic picture off East Africa, in real-time and as monthly statistics, for one year to two operational centres: the Regional Maritime Rescue Coordination Centre (RMRCC) of the Kenya Maritime Authority (KMA) in Mombasa, Kenya; and the Anti-Piracy Unit of the Indian Ocean Commission (IOC) in the Seychelles.
+The ship traffic picture is mostly based on automatic ship reporting data from the AIS and LRIT systems, complemented by imagery from earth observation satellites.
+The project runs for 15 months, between July 2014 and October 2015.
 Beyond the two operational centres, the results should benefit the entire region.

 Contracting Authority: Indian Ocean Commission (IOC)

 Funding: European Union - EuropeAid 10th European Development Fund